NATIVE LAND & STOLEN PEOPLE ACKNOWLEDGEMENT

 Our name "The Seeing Place" is the literal translation of the Greek word theatron:

 ". . . the place where we go to see ourselves."

-The Seeing Place is an actor-driven company: built by actors and managed by actors to be a base for actors who want to hone their craft in a creative and supportive artistic home, resulting in unparalleled dedication and excellence.
+The Seeing Place - a 501c3 charitable organization - is an actor-driven company: built by actors and managed by actors to be a base for actors who want to hone their craft in a creative and supportive artistic home, resulting in unparalleled dedication and excellence.
 Our work is artistically ambitious and deeply compelling.